EARNING YOUR BENEFITS

 - Temporary workers on a non-immigrant visa

-- Spouses or registered domestic partners of active-duty military members
+- Spouses or registered domestic partners of active-duty service members of the United States armed forces

 Veterans with 70% or higher service-connected disabilities can choose to opt of the program permanently, since they have some access to nursing home care through the VA.
 These workers can stay enrolled in WA Cares Fund to make sure they can access a full range of affordable long-term care benefits.